Aina316/Meta-Capstone-Project/README.md

   - Users can log in with verified credentials.

 - **Profile Management:**
-  - Users can view their profile with username, location, ranking, and borrower/lender scores.
+  - Users can view their profile with username, location, and borrower/lender scores.
   - Users can view their personal game library (owned and borrowed games).
   - Profiles are visible to other users.